drecaste/projects/minimal_shell/README.md

       That will successfully do wc on the ls –l output into the file output.

     If you want to run a test script, commented out items starting with the pound sign, or #, will not be ran.
-      The pound sign needs to be at the beginning for nsh to ignore it.
+      The pound sign needs to be at the beginning for msh to ignore it.

-    If you want to run a test script, simply call ./nsh <location/to/test/script>
+    If you want to run a test script, simply call ./msh <location/to/test/script>

-    Any program that is viable with execvp, or a standard shell, will work with nsh.
+    Any program that is viable with execvp, or a standard shell, will work with msh.